-Children's Wisconsin offers one of the largest pediatric dermatology practices in the country.
-We have four full-time, board-certified dermatologists and two specialty-trained physician assistants who have nearly 15,000 patient visits each year.
+Children’s Wisconsin offers one of the largest pediatric dermatology practices in the country.
+We have six full time, board-certified dermatologists and three specially-trained physician assistants who have nearly 15,000 patient visits each year.

 At Children's, we know you want the best for your child, so we are dedicated to serving children and offering the best, most compassionate care available.

 When you come to Children's, you can expect: